Richmond Valley Solar & BESS

 The BESS will use LFP (Lithium-iron phosphate) technology and is capable of providing a power capacity of 275 megawatts and an energy storage capacity of up to 2,200 megawatt hours over 8 hours.

-We are keen to engage with interested community members and other stakeholders for their input to help shape the project and maximise community benefits.
+Input from interested community members and other stakeholders is welcome to help shape the project and maximise community benefits.

-If you would like to share your views or have questions for the project team please send your comments via email or the online feedback form.
+If you have any questions or comments please send these to the project team via email or the online feedback form.

 Project updates are issued regularly.
-To receive these via email register online here or if you would prefer to receive updates by post email the project team your address and a request to be added to the mailing list.
+To receive these via email register here or if you would prefer to receive updates by post please email the project team your mailing address and a request to be added to the mailing list.